grpc/grpc-dotnet/examples/README.md

 ## [Liber](./Liber)

-The liber example shows how to add Protobuf messages to shared .NET libraries.
+The liber example shows how to add Protobuf messages to a shared .NET project.
+Sharing generated messages is an alternative to each project generating their own copy.
+Protobuf messages in a shared project makes it easier to write reusable libraries that use messages.

 This example has two proto files:

 * *common.proto* contains a common `Name` message type.
 * *greet.proto* has a service definition.
 It imports *common.proto* and uses the `Name` message.